Students will find that there are many cultural, social, and educational events to attend and many activities in which they may participate.

 Undergraduate Student Government

-The Undergraduate Student Government is comprised of 38 representatives who act as the voice of the students at the University of St. Thomas.
+The Undergraduate Student Government is comprised of 40 representatives who act as the voice of the students at the University of St. Thomas.
 Members of the USG serve their constituents by working with faculty, staff, administration, and other students to promote positive change and foster tradition in an effort to provide students with an exceptional college experience both inside and outside of the classroom.
-Membership in the Undergraduate Student Government consists of six executive officers, two neighborhood and two residential senators, one legislative affairs and one commuter senator, two student athlete representatives, one commuter representative, one elections and credentials chair, one transfer student senator, one Residence Hall Association representative, the class president and two representatives from each class, one International Student representative, one Hana student representative, one STAR representative, one St. John Vianney representative, one student organization’s representative, one Student Alumni Council representative, one Student Diversity Relations representative, and advisers, including the Associate Vice President for Student Affairs and the director of Campus Life.
+Membership in the Undergraduate Student Government consists of seven executive officers, two neighborhood and two residential senators, one legislative affairs and one commuter senator, two student athlete representatives, one commuter representative, one elections and credentials chair, one transfer student senator, one Residence Hall Association representative, the class president and two representatives from each class, one International Student representative, one STAR representative, one St. John Vianney representative, one student organization’s representative, one Student Alumni Council representative, one student diversity relations representative, one student spirituality representative, one sustainability representative, and advisers, including the Associate Vice President for Student Affairs and the Director of Campus Life.

 The USG functions in an advisory capacity to administrative decision making.